f0nzie/TR64G40U2M2048-shinyserver-P1X4P3832/README.md

 Running R Shiny, RStudio Server, OpenCPU and Webmin in a Vagrant Virtual Box
 ===================================================

 This is a modified version of a Vagrant machine originally created six years ago.
-I found it the web [here](https://github.com/dkilfoyle/vagrant-rstudio).
+I found the VM in the web [here](https://github.com/dkilfoyle/vagrant-rstudio).
 It wasn't running from the get-go and some modifications were required.
-The changes are documented in the markdown files NEWS, BUILD and HISTORY.
+The changes are documented in the markdown files NEWS, BUILD and HISTORY with the project.

 ## About this virtual machine